 History and Background

 In October of 1991, Dr. DeHovitz received Ryan White funds from HRSA to develop the STAR Health Center with joint support from UHB.
 The SHC began providing primary care with specialized women's health services in SHC in January of 1992.
 The SHC experience in ensuring superb quality of care to women has been used as a model by the NYSDOH AIDS Institute.
-Through supplemental HRSA funding, the New York State Department of Health AIDS Institute, the New York City Department of Health, the Center for Disease Control and Prevention (CDC), Substance Abuse and Mental Health Administration (SAMHSA) as well as institutional funding, SHC has been able to expand its services - adding additional specialty staff and programs including medication adherence counseling; hepatitis C (HCV) screening and treatment; family centered case management services; outreach and education; and behavioral health services.
+Through supplemental HRSA funding, the NYSDOH AIDS Institute, the NYC Department of Health and Mental Hygiene, the Centers for Disease Control and Prevention (CDC), Substance Abuse and Mental Health Services Administration (SAMHSA) as well as institutional funding, SHC has been able to expand its services - adding additional specialty staff and programs including medication adherence counseling; hepatitis C (HCV) screening and treatment; PrEP/PEP, High Resolution Anoscopy (HRA), family centered case management services; outreach and education; and behavioral health services.

 The STAR Health Center provided primary care and services to over 1,200 patients in 2013.
 The demographic profile of SHC clients indicates that the health center is reaching out to those most in need.
 Over 90% of SHC patients reside in Brooklyn.
 Over half of our patients are women.
 Over 80% of our clients identify as Black (African, African-American, or Afro-Caribbean) and 15% as Hispanic or Latino.